Neelam Muneer: Film

 In 2017, Muneer made her film debut with the comedy thriller Chupan Chupai opposite Ahsan Khan.
-Rahul Aijaz of The Express Tribune thought that Muneer serves her limited function of sprinkling masala in the film.
+Rahul Aijaz of The Express Tribune thought Muneer "serves her limited function of sprinkling masala in the film."
 The film earned her a nomination for Best Film Actress at the 17th Lux Style Awards.
-She next starred in the romantic-comedy film Wrong No. 2 opposite Sami Khan, which was a sequel to 2015 film Wrong No. The film was released on Eid al-Fitr, 2019.
-Her performance in the film was better-received.
-Both Chupan Chupai and Wrong No. 2 proved to be commercial successes.
-Muneer performed an item number in film Kaaf Kangana.
-Haiya Bokhari of Dawn noted that, Muneer doesn't exactly bust out scandalous moves; she emotes with her eyes and facial expressions, trying to make sense of the dialogues of the song.
+She next starred in the romantic-comedy film Wrong No. 2 opposite Sami Khan, a sequel to the 2015 film Wrong No. The film was released on Eid al-Fitr, 2019.
+Her performance in the film was better received.
+Both Chuppan Chuppai and Wrong No. 2 proved to be commercial successes.
+Muneer performed an item number in the film Kaaf Kangana.
+Haiya Bukhari of Dawn noted that Muneer doesn't exactly bust out scandalous moves; she emotes with her eyes and facial expressions, trying to make sense of the dialogues of the song.

-In 2022, she played dual roles of twins in murder mystery film Chakkar.
+In 2022, she played dual roles of twins in Yasir Nawaz's murder mystery film Chakkar.

+Personal life

+In January 2025, Neelam tied the knot with the UAE resident, Mohammad Rashid, who works as an officer of Dubai Police’s Crime Investigation Department.
+They had a love marriage, and their wedding ceremony was held in Dubai, United Arab Emirates.

+Rashid is originally from Punjab, Pakistan.
+In an interview, Rashid’s brother Samar Ranjha asserted that their hometown is Mianwal Ranjha while Rashid owns different businesses in Dubai, where he has been residing since 2006, including a travel and tourism agency as well few restaurants.